J.C. Bose University of Science and Technology, YMCA: Ananya, The Unparalleled: The Lit-Deb Soc

 This is the Literary and Debating Society of the University and has won many accolades in various inter-college competitions and fests in the fields of Conventional Debates, Parliamentary Debates, MUNs, JAMs, Extempore, Poetry, Creative Writing, etc.

 The society also maintains a board known as 'Furore' where various write-ups are put up by the members of the society along with recent achievements of its members.
 Senior members mentor the Juniors to participate and win competitions.
 This exposure leads the members to become excellent public speakers and gives them confidence which helps them everywhere, from interviews to life overall.

 Ananya, The Unparalleled is also responsible for hosting major events of the college like The Foundation Day, College Fests, Induction, Freshers etc.

 Along with that, this society also organizes various competitions from time to time which attracts pan-India participation.

 Vividha - The Dramatics

 This is the Dramatics Society of the University and has participated and won in many inter-college competitions, they educate students of the university on social causes through their dramas and skits and also perform on important events of the university like, Foundation Day, Fests etc.

 Jhalak - The Photography Club

 This club covers all the events of the university and are responsible for capturing all kinds of memories and emotions that run through the campus.
 Seniors mentor and inspire juniors to hone their photography skills.

 Tarannum - The Music Club

-This club with its tune, melody and fervor and adds into the vibrancy of the University.
+This club contributes to the music and activity of the University.